Canon XSi vs Panasonic G85

 |7.||Canon T2i||Y||stereo / -||Y||-||mini||2.0||-||-||-|

 It is notable that the G85 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XSi does not offer wifi capability.
+In contrast, the XSi does not provide wifi capability.

 Both the XSi and the G85 have been discontinued, but can regularly be found used on eBay.
 The XSi was replaced by the Canon T1i, while the G85 was followed by the Panasonic G95.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XSi Manual (free pdf) or the online Panasonic G85 Manual.

 So how do things add up?
 Is the Canon XSi better than the Panasonic G85 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel XSi:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.